Group Income Protection Insurance

 per month

-Quotes accurate as of July 2023
+Quotes accurate as of October 2024

 Is Group Income Protection Taxable?

-Group Income Protection FAQs
+Common Group Income Protection Questions

-For an employee to make a claim on your company Income Protection, you need to submit a claims form.
+For an employee to make a claim on your Group Income Protection, you need to submit a claims form.
 Both the employee and employer sections of the claims form must be completed.
+Make sure you have the necessary documentation to hand when making a claim.
+This might be correspondence from the employee’s GP, test results, or GP fit notes, for example.

 The claims form can be downloaded from the insurer’s website, or you can make a claim online.